nestjs/docs.nestjs.com/content/techniques/configuration.md

 If a variable is found in multiple files, the first one takes precedence.

+> info **Notice** Environment variables from the runtime environment will overwrite the variables with the same name located at your `.env` files.

 #### Disable env variables loading

 If you don't want to load the `.env` file, but instead would like to simply access environment variables from the runtime environment (as with OS shell exports like `export DATABASE_USER=test`), set the options object's `ignoreEnvFile` property to `true`, as follows: